 Amazon Baby Shopping Haul:

 Velvet hair bows for baby: I was looking at a bunch of designer hair bows that cost something like $15 each, and then I found this set.
 They are SO CUTE!

-Baby mittens (and mitten clips!): Eleanor has reached an age where she doesn’t want to keep hats or mittens on, so there has to be some sort of closure on them.
+Baby mittens (and mitten clips!): My little one has reached an age where she doesn’t want to keep hats or mittens on, so there has to be some sort of closure on them.
 These mittens have a wrap-around piece that fastens.
 They come in a set of 2 pairs for $16!

 Related post: The Best Gift Ideas for 1 Year Old Baby Girl